 “You want to be able to claim these costs back from your bank when things get up and running again,” she said.

 In a previous outage, Commonwealth Bank promised to refund any customers who incurred fees and charges associated with its network issue, and credited $50 to about 150,000 customers with the description reading “Sorry from CBA”.

 3. Get thrifty with payment options

 Did you know you can buy groceries with PayPal online?
-Woolies and Coles accept the money transfer service as a form of payment now, so Ms Zahos suggests this could be worth considering as a backup if you can’t use your credit or debit card or access online banking.
+Woolies and Coles accept the money transfer service as a form of payment now, so Ms Zahos suggests this could be one option worth considering as a backup if you can’t use your credit or debit card or access online banking.

 Alternative payment options like PayPal typically allow you to keep an account balance without having to withdraw any funds from your bank account.

 4. Spread your (bank) love